kailongli27/Big-Integer/README.md

 # Big-Integer

-An implementation of a Big Integer class, whcih includes several implementations of grade school arithmetic, base conversion, and prime factorization algorithms on big integers.
+An implementation of a Big Integer class, which includes several implementations of grade school arithmetic, base conversion, and prime factorization algorithms on big integers.
 The three main methods are:

 dividedBy